SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

   - Example 1: Weighted Questions is "false".
 Global Penalty per Attempt is 10.
 Three attempts allowed per question.
 The member incorrectly answers the first 2 (two) attempts and correctly answers the third one.
 He will have the following partial grades:
     0 + 0 + 0.81 = 0.81

   - Example 2: Weighted Questions is "true".
 Correct Weight is 10.
 Individual Penalty per Attempt is 20.
-Three attempts allowed per question.
+Two attempts allowed per question.
 The member incorrectly answers the first attempt and correctly answers the second one.
 He will have the following partial grades:
    0 + 8 = 8

 :point_right: If the member incorrectly answers all attempts allowed, his grade will be 0 (zero).